mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 3. **Wait for explicit approval** before JSON generation

-### **Phase 6: JSON Generation & Trecena Rules Creation**
+### **Phase 7: JSON Generation & Trecena Rules Creation**

 **Only proceed when user explicitly approves** (e.g., "Generate the JSON now" or "Let's build it").

-**Step 1: Generate Complete JSON**
+**Step 1: Generate Story JSON**

 - Follow ALL rules in trecena-creation-guide.md
-- Generate full trecena with prologue, all 13 days, epilogue
+- Generate story JSON with prologue, all 13 days (chapters only), epilogue
-- Include all content: stories, energies, horoscopes, meditations, affirmations, birthdays, all 6 image prompts per day (story_primary, story_wide_1, story_wide_2, horoscope, affirmation, birthday)
+- Include story content: prologue, chapters, epilogue
-- **Image prompts**: Generate these automatically based on the content choices made during planning.
-They should reflect the chapter scenes, horoscope energy, affirmation message, and birthday symbolism.
+- **Story image prompts**: Generate story_primary, story_wide_1, story_wide_2 automatically based on the chapter content choices made during planning.
+They should reflect the chapter scenes, symbols, and emotional tone.
 - Ensure JSON is valid and parseable
+- **Note:** This JSON contains story content only.
+Horoscopes, affirmations, meditations, and birthdays are built separately using other request types.

 **Step 2: Create Trecena-Specific Rules File**
 After JSON generation, create a new file: `docs/trecena-rules-[nawal].md`